 - Some levels might not fit the absolute biggest cats

-The LAZY BUDDY cat tree is another cat tree that we thought belonged on this list of the best cat trees for large cats.
-This is because it is not only a overall good tree, it also has a unique vibe to it.
+The LAZY BUDDY cat tree is another one that we thought belonged on this list.
+This is because it is not only an overall good tower, it also has a unique vibe to it.

-This tree is more sleek that other trees and has more wood showing.
-This is definitely different than all the other trees that all look really similar but have slight differences.
+This one is sleeker than other trees and has more wood showing.
+This is different than all the other trees that all look similar but have slight differences.
 I am happy to include an option on this list that has a different aesthetic for those who doesn’t like the style all the other cat trees have.

-This cat tree has a rope toy hanging off of the 4th level for your cat to bat around a bit.
+This item has a rope toy hanging off of the 4th level for your cat to bat around a bit.

 A disadvantage for this tree is the price.
-At 150 dollars, there are many similar trees that serve the same function as this tree, but cost much less.
+Many similar trees serve the same function as this tree, but cost much less.

-I think if you really enjoy the look of this tree, and want it because you think you would actually enjoy the look inside your house then purchase this tree.
+I think if you enjoy the look of this tree, and want it because you think you would enjoy the look inside your house then purchase this tree.

 This cat tree might not be as tall as others on this list, but it is certainly just as big or bigger than most on this list.
-This is another product that is pretty expensive, close to 200 dollars, but is probably the best option for those looking for a cat tree in that price range.
+This is another product that is pretty expensive, but is probably the best option for those looking for a cat tree in that price range.

-It has everything you could want in a cat tree, lots of perches, cat couches, and a nice bed on the very top of the tree.
-Sure, it might be missing a cat toy or cat cave, but the features it does have are top notch.
+It has everything you could want in a cat tree, lots of perches, cat couches, and a nice bed on the very top.
+Sure, it might be missing a cat toy or cat cave, but the features it does have are top-notch.

-Like all the rest of the best cat trees for large cats, plush covers this whole tree.
+Like all the rest of the trees, plush covers this whole tree.
 This tree has a fast assembly time.

 All in all, this is our last product on our product recommendations for the best cat trees for large cats, but this product for sure is not least.